 I am a student from outside the UK.
 How can I find out if my degree meets the entry requirements for the MRes course?

-Broadly, we require a degree in engineering, a physical science or life science at a level equivalent to a UK First Class or Upper Second Class Honours degree.
-For life science graduates, we also require a reasonable standard of mathematical ability.
-However, there is wide variation between universities and so several different criteria are applied by the College.
-Therefore the only sure way to determine your eligibility is to submit your online application form, with your degree transcript if available.
+Broadly, we require a degree in engineering, physical or life science at a level equivalent to a UK First Class or Upper Second Class Honours degree.
+This is generally higher than the college Postgraduate minimum academic requirements.
+For life science graduates we also require a reasonable standard of mathematical ability.

 I have got my degree but I still need to take an English Language test (IELTS or TOEFL).
 Can I send in my application before I take the test?

 Yes.
 It is fine to send your application in before you have met the English Language conditions.

 If you do not hold an acceptable English Language qualification you will be asked to obtain one before your place at the college is confirmed.